parku/docs/api/locations.md

 `date_start` | Used to calculate the price for a location.
 Requires the field `date_end` to be defined.
 If no `date_start` or `date_end` is specified, the returned price field will be `null`. _Optional_
 `date_end` | See `date_start`. _Optional_

+### Return values

+Available options for a parking space are:

+* `excess length` The parking space can be used by cars with a small trailer.
+* `indoor` The parking space has a roof or can be an underground garage.
+* `disabled` Parking space is accessible for disabled people.
+* `patio` The parking space is located at an inner courtyard.
+* `barrier` Parking space has a barrier and user needs a smartphone to open it.
+* `charging station` Parking space with an electric vehicle charging station.

+`user_owned` is `true` if the user who requested the location is also the owner of the parking space.
+This allows the web and the apps to determine if the user could block the parking space from bookings.
+The blocking feature itself is not yet supported in APIv4.

+`price` and `price_period`: The `price` is the actual price shown to the user.
+The `price_period` contains the period for how long the price is valid:

+* `day`
+* `week`
+* `month`
+* `timeframe`

 ## List Locations